KenticoDevTrev/XperienceCommunity.WidgetFilter/README.md

 1. Add `@addTagHelper *, XperienceCommunity.WidgetFilter` to your `_ViewImports.cshtml` or whichever view you wish to get the tag helper.

 # Usage
+There are 2 new assembly attributes, `[assembly: RegisterWidgetToSets]` and `[assembly: RegisterWidgetPermissions]`.

+There should be only one `RegisterWidgetToSets` and one `RegisterWidgetPermissions` per widget max.

+## Widget Sets
 Add `[assembly: RegisterWidgetToSets]` to any widget you wish to designate to a set.
 If a widget has no `RegisterWidgetToSets` attribute, it's considered a general widget.
-Add `[assembly: RegisterWidgetPermissions]` to any widget widget you wish to limit by User type, Role, or Site.
-If a widget has no `RegisterWidgetPermissions` attribute, then it will not get filtered out by permission.

-There should be only one `RegisterWidgetToSets` and one `RegisterWidgetPermissions` per widget max.

 Add `widget-sets` (along with optional `include-general-widgets='true'`) to your `<editable-area/>` tag.